Watts-Lab/team_comm_tools/docs/source/features_conceptual/textblob_polarity.rst

 Implementation Basics
 **********************
-To calculate polarity, we use the TextBlob Library in python.
+To calculate polarity, we use the TextBlob Library in Python.
 This library is implemented using the Naive Bayes Algorithm, `Textblob <https://textblob.readthedocs.io/en/dev/>`_ which is a "Bag of Words"-based classifier.

 Implementation Notes/Caveats